NWChemEx/Chemist/docs/source/developer/design/vector_spaces.rst

 Why do we need vector spaces?
 *****************************

-Quantum chemistry equations are tensorial in nature.
+Quantum chemistry equations are tensorial in nature (please see `here <en.wikipedia.org/wiki/Tensor>`__ for the definition of a tensor.
 To actually compute quantities we need tensor representations (*i.e.*, arrays of numbers).
 Forming a tensor representation requires us to pick a basis set (in the general sense, *i.e.*, we are not limiting ourselves to things like `6-31G*`).
 For a given vector space there are usually an infinite number of basis sets, and unfortunately each (in general) results in a different tensor representation.
 The point being, in order to programatically express which basis set we are using, we need a class (or series of classes) to convey this information.

 .. _vsd_considerations: